How We Make ULTRA PURE Drinking Water – Life On A Boat

 Plus, the EWG.org states, “Drinking water disinfection is essential and saves lives from microbial diseases.
 But when chlorine and other disinfectants react with plant and animal waste in the water, harmful disinfection byproducts are formed.”

 Salty Myth: A cup of rum keeps the tank clean.

 I’ve had soooo many sailors tell me a cup of rum keeps the water safe.
 The ethanol concentrations that you need in order to kill bacteria are scarcely enough for what you get in Rum itself.
 Dilute it and you have nothing more than rum and rain.
 Sadly, booze is not a water treatment solution…but trust me, I really, really wanted this one to work out.
 Rum scented coffee, bread, showers and more sounded lovely!

-We’re not talking the old UV lights that were made with mercury, were power hungry and needed replacing every year.
+We’re not talking about the old UV lights that were made with mercury, were power-hungry and needed replacing every year.

 There is a new generation of LED-UV and it’s a massive improvement!
 As with other LED lights, the LED-UV lights are much more environmentally friendly and last way, way, way longer.

 Ultraviolet water purification is the most effective method for disinfecting bacteria from the water (aside from RO).
 UV rays penetrate harmful pathogens in the water and annihilate illness-causing microorganisms by attacking their DNA.
 99.9% of bacteria, viruses and other pathogens…dead!

 We’ve had a variety of UV water purifiers over the years.
 We have a UV light for backpack travel/hiking.
 In the RV we had a tabletop distiller and UV light.
 We even had a UV/Carbon setup back in our sedentary days in Dallas (because city water tastes funky and can be sketchy too).